A guided TFTP Server recovery tool for macOS

 Quick answer

-• Confirm the router model and hardware revision before choosing firmware.
+• Confirm the router model, hardware revision, and OpenWrt target before choosing firmware.

-• Connect the Mac directly to the router with Ethernet whenever possible.
+• Connect the Mac directly to the router with Ethernet and avoid Wi-Fi-only recovery.

 • Set the Mac to the recovery network range, often 192.168.1.254 when the router waits at 192.168.1.1.

-• Start the recovery check first, then power the router into recovery mode.
+• Start the Router Recovery check before powering the router into recovery mode.

 Plain-language terms